 Image is of FEEST Staff before cutting the purple ribbon to our new space!

-Last week, we gathered to celebrate the opening of the WCCDA HUB, a space named after the energy it is rooted in: Hope, Unity, and Belonging.
-The HUB is the result of years of community-led vision, organizing, and persistence.
-Huge congratulations to the White Center Community Development Association (WCCDA) on reaching this major milestone.
+Last weekend, we gathered to celebrate the ribbon cutting of the White Center Community Development Association (WCCDA) HUB, a space named after the energy it is rooted in: Hope, Unity, and Belonging.
+The HUB is the result of a decade of community-led vision, organizing, fundraising, and persistence.
+Huge congratulations to the WCCDA on reaching this major milestone.
+We are honored to be joining a community of incredible organizations: Community Hoots Housing, Southwest Youth & Family Services, YES!
+Foundation, and HealthPoint.
+In addition, the HUB also is allowing us all to enrich our program offerings with the White Center CDA Early Learning Center, a medical and dental clinic, a coffee shop, recording studio, event hall, commercial kitchen, maker space, and playground.Β

 The ribbon cutting felt both celebratory and meaningful.
-Staff, families from the new affordable housing units, community members, organizers, and decision-makers from across the city and state came together to mark both an arrival and a beginning.
+Staff from the various organizations operating within the HUB, families from the new affordable housing units, community members and leaders, organizers, and decision-makers from across the city and state came together to mark both an arrival and a beginning.
 It was a moment to honor what has been built and the work it took to get here.

-For nearly six years, FEEST has been a supporter of the WCCDA HUB project, standing alongside partners and community members who believed in the importance of creating a permanent, accessible space for organizing, care, and connection.
-This year, FEEST officially moved into the HUB, deepening our relationship to a space we have long been invested in and proud to support.
+For years, FEEST has been a partner in the WCCDA HUB project, standing alongside organizations and community members who believe in the importance of creating a permanent, accessible space for organizing, care, and community.
+In January, FEEST officially moved into the HUB, deepening our relationship to a space we have long been invested in and proud to support.

-During the program, FEESTβs Executive Director, JaimΓ©e, shared a few words congratulating WCCDA on the accomplishment and reflecting on the long arc of the work.
-JaimΓ©e recalled the day Sili first told the FEEST team that we would be part of this vision, grounding the moment in memory and reminding us how powerful it is to see something imagined years ago come fully into being.
+During the program, FEEST’s Executive Director, JaimΓ©e, shared a few words congratulating WCCDA on the accomplishment and reflecting on the long arc of the work.
+JaimΓ©e recalled the day Sili first told them that FEEST would be part of this vision, grounding the moment in memory and reminding us how powerful it is to see something imagined years ago come fully into being.

 That sense of legacy carried through the speeches.
 Speakers rooted us in the history that made the HUB possible and named a truth we hold closely at FEEST: infrastructure is not neutral.
 Buildings, kitchens, meeting rooms, and gathering spaces shape what is possible.
 They influence who gets to convene, who feels welcome, and whether organizing efforts can be sustained over time.